Pleasure Versatility Challenge

 Pleasure Versatility Challenge: Your Horse, Your World, Your Way!

-The fifth annual Pleasure Versatility Challenge, presented by Super Sires, is slated for 6 p.m. on Saturday, November 12, during the 2022 Farnam and Adequan® Select AQHA World Championship Show at the OKC Fairgrounds in Oklahoma City.
+The sixth annual Pleasure Versatility Challenge, presented by Super Sires, is slated for 6 p.m. on Saturday, November 11, during the 2023 Farnam and Adequan® Select AQHA World Championship Show at the OKC Fairgrounds in Oklahoma City.
 Spectators won’t want to miss this much-anticipated event that features some of the most talented 3-year-old American Quarter Horses demonstrating their versatility.

 The American Quarter Horse receives wide acclamation as the most versatile breed in the world.
 Undeniably, two of the most important disciplines of the American Quarter Horse are conformation and western pleasure.
-Two highly sought after talents of an all-around horse are the ability to change leads and navigate trail poles.
+Two highly sought-after talents of an all-around horse are the ability to change leads and navigate trail poles.
 Blend these four components into an event and you have the Pleasure Versatility Challenge.
-The event will highlight a well-conformed, athletic western pleasure horse, with a solid base of proper training, that has the potential to transition and become world-caliber in a number of classes – eventually reaching the level of the highest performing AQHA all-around horses.
+The event will highlight a well-conformed, athletic western pleasure horse, with a solid base of proper training, that has the potential to transition and become world-caliber in several classes – eventually reaching the level of the highest performing AQHA all-around horses.

-Open to 3-year-old American Quarter Horses, the order of “go” will be determined by draw before the Pleasure Versatility Challenge.
+Open to 3-year-olds.
+The order of “go” will be determined by draw the evening before the Pleasure Versatility Challenge.

 Horses are shown, sequentially, in three classes: 1) versatility pattern to count 40 percent, followed by 2) western pleasure to count 40 percent, and finishing with 3) conformation to count 20 percent.
 Prior to exiting the arena after completion of the versatility pattern, exhibitors will be required to dismount.
 All exhibitors will be able to mount after the final horse has completed the versatility pattern.
 Horses remain in the make-up ring, or show pen, for the duration of the event.
 Horse must show in all classes to receive final placings.
 The same exhibitor must show the same horse in all classes.

-- Promote two fundamental AQHA classes, conformation and western pleasure, that serve as the foundation of the American Quarter Horse breed, as well as a pattern class that demonstrates some of the most basic desirable aspects of the AQHA all-around horse.
+Promote two fundamental AQHA classes, conformation and western pleasure, that serve as the foundation of the American Quarter Horse breed, as well as a pattern class that demonstrates desirable characteristics of the AQHA all-around horse.

-- Promote a Farnam AQHA World Championship Show entertainment value event for spectators.
+Promote an AQHA World Championship Show entertainment value event for spectators.